dmjgr5/prev-github-page/_posts/2021-10-10-gethbasic.md

 PS D:\3_blockChainStudy> geth account new
 INFO [10-10|16:33:56.382] Maximum peer count                       ETH=50 LES=0 total=50
 Your new account is locked with a password.
 Please give a password.
 Do not forget this password.
-Password: sj2853
+Password: aabbbb
-Repeat password: sj2853
+Repeat password: aabbbb

 Your new key was generated